 This solar powered glass sculpture includes over 200 spheres created by Johnny and Darlene Camp of Opal Art Glass in Cosmopolis.
 It was unveiled on October 20, 2012.

 The label says it all.
 You move to the beach.
 You start collecting stuff you find on the beach.
 You hang it on your mailbox.
 This was installed in August of 2009 by Kim Roberts.
-When you look in the vineyards you will see buoys used to label the varietal.
-These floats are courtesy of the Stedman and Greear families.
+The vineyards are surrounded with floats courtesy of the Stedman and Greear families.

 Tokeland artist Jeffro Uitto installed this formidable tiki in the tropical Hawaiian garden on March 28, 2013.

 South Bend artist Warren Heathers installed his dragon in the Gothic Italian garden in February 2013.
 Clallam Bay artist Kim Malakoff is creating a gargoyle for this garden.

 Elma artist Frank Ratte unveiled this Buddha with seven chakra on October 6, 2013.
 Namaste.